balderdashy/sails-docs/Migration-Guide.md

 ### Waterline ORM

-Waterline has been completely rewritten and split out into it's own project again.
+Waterline has been completely rewritten and split out into its own project again.
 In the new version there are some exiciting features that have been added to help you build data-driven applications.

 [Validations](https://github.com/balderdashy/waterline#validations) are now fully supported for model attributes.
-You can see a full list of available validations on the [Models Page](/balderdashy/sails-wiki/models).
+You can see a full list of available validations on the [Models Page](https://github.com/balderdashy/sails/wiki/models).

 We also added support for Rails-like [Lifecycle Callbacks](https://github.com/balderdashy/waterline#lifecycle-callbacks).
 This gives you hooks into various stages of the data process to run functions.
 It's super useful for stuff like encrypting passwords in a `beforeCreate` method.